toptal/picasso/README.md

 Picasso recommends Chrome browser for development.

-All testing in Picasso is done in Chrome browser, there is no guarantee that Picasso will work in other browsers (please report and contribute when problems are encountered).
+Picasso uses only Chrome browser for testing, there is no guarantee that Picasso works in 100% of cases in other browsers (please report and contribute when problems are encountered).

 ## Running storybook